CourseReps/ECEN489-Spring2015/Updates.md

 - Employee Name: Kevin Wilkens
 - Request: @Everyone  Please review the list of currently installed packages on the server computer.
 Also, please check to see if the packages your division requires are already installed, and leave a request in this updates section for any additional packages your division needs.

+***Division: Networking and Server-Client Architecture***
+- Employee Name: Naga Raghavendra Anudeep Tungala
+- Update: Created a web service and published it on local server.
+Successfully tested using a java remote client.

 ##Date: 4/15/15
 ***Division: Account Managment and Administration***
 - Employee Name: Randy Neal